Pigeon River Fish & Wildlife Area

 - Tamarack Bog Nature Preserve, Curtis Creek Trout Rearing Station, Fawn River State Fish Hatchery and Pokagon State Park are located nearby.

 - Permission to hunt during the day must be obtained before entering the field.
-Hunting badges or one-day hunting permit cards must be in the possession of the hunter at all times.
-Bagged game must be checked through the check-in station or recorded through established self-service procedures outlined at the check-in station.
+Hunting badges or one-day hunting permit cards must always be in the possession of the hunter.
+Bagged game must be checked in through the check-in station or recorded through established self-service procedures outlined at the check-in station.
 Self-service drop boxes are located throughout the property for your convenience.
-No shooting of woodchuck (groundhogs) is allowed.

-- A permit from the property manager is required to enter the waterfowl resting areas.
+- A permit from the Pigeon River FWA office is required to enter the waterfowl resting areas.

-- Dog training is available in Area D only.
-Sign up and obtain permit at the office in Mongo.
+*Dog training is available in Area A only.
+Sign up and obtain a permit at the office in Mongo.